Learn about HPPD

 Everyone can experience this phenomenon if asked to concentrate.
 Small white objects shoot and squiggle across the field of vision when looking at a light blue background, such as a cloudless sky.
 These small objects speed up in bursts and travel in synch with every heart beat.
 The blue color of the background allows you to see white blood cells pumping through capillaries just in front of the retina.

 Some people notice this phenomenon more than others.
 Some report they can see the white objects on other light backgrounds.
 But blue field entoptic phenomenon is distinctly different from Visual Snow and Hallucinogen Persisting Perception Disorder.
-The visual disturbances caused by VS and HPPD are not a physical function of the eye, are persistent and do not require any type of background.
+The visual disturbances caused by VS and HPPD are not a physical function of the eye; instead they are persistent and do not require any type of background.
 The visual disturbances of VS and HPPD are caused by a malfunctioning of the brain.
 In fact, many with VS and HPPD say they continue to see the visual disturbances in the dark or even with their eyes closed.

 “Floaters” or Vitreous Degeneration